 Because the most common symptom of fibromyalgia is pain and tenderness, and because pain is a subjective symptom that is difficult to measure, many people believe fibromyalgia is fake.
 Many people and some doctors believe it’s all in the patient’s head.
 Knowledgeable doctors and sufferers of fibromyalgia know this is not true.

 The second myth is that fibromyalgia only affects older women.
-While the National Institute of Arthritis and Musculoskeletal and Skin Diseases note that between 80 to 90 percent of fibromyalgia diagnosis are for women, this means a significant number of men are also affected with the disease.
+While the National Institute of Arthritis and Musculoskeletal and Skin Diseases note that between 80 to 90 percent of fibromyalgia diagnoses are for women, this means a significant number of men are also affected by the disease.

 At least one study has shown that the median age of female fibromyalgia sufferers was between 45-50 but that symptom onset occurs around 35-40.
 The study further found fibromyalgia onset occurring before age 18 about 10% of the time and after age 50 about 10% of the time.